 Why Native Advertising Works

 Native advertising has been shown to be more effective than regular banner ads.
 Native ads are seen by 25% more consumers than banner ads.
-Purchase intent is 18% higher with native ads than banner ads.
+Purchase intent is 18% higher with native ads than with banner ads.
 Using neuroscience, Nielsen and Sharethrough discovered that native ads are seen twice as often as banner ads on mobile devices.

-The main reason native advertising works is because they don’t look like ads.
+The main reason native advertising works is that they don’t look like ads.
 They look like normal content.
 It’s non-disruptive and we don’t automatically ignore it.
 It doesn’t shout “I’m an ad.
 Ignore me!”
 Another reason is that they’re made to look interesting.

 The standard types of advertising often get ignored.
-We’ve seen so many banner ads that we have ad-fatigue.
+We’ve seen so many banner ads that we have ad fatigue.
 We’ve stopped noticing them.
 When we know something is an ad we can become blind to it.
 We stop looking at sidebars, popups, advertising sections of magazines, and even the ads on videos.

 Native advertising looks and acts like normal content.
 It’s integrated into the content feed rather than standing apart.
 Readers don’t have a reason to ignore it.
 As long as the content is relevant and interesting consumers want to engage with the ads even though they know they are ads.